Whinburgh and Westfield: Geography

-Whinburgh and Westfield civil parish is located approximately 91 miles North East of central London, 14 miles West of central Norwich, 41 miles North of central Ipswich and 47 miles North East of central Cambridge.
-It is also around 14 miles from the nearest coastline and 57 metres above sea level.
+Whinburgh and Westfield civil parish is approximately 91 miles north east of central London, 14 miles west of central Norwich, 41 miles north of central Ipswich and 47 miles north east of central Cambridge.
+It is around 14 miles from the nearest coastline and 57 metres above sea level.

 To the left is a picture of a historical map from 1946 showing Whinburgh and Westfield's relative location to surrounding villages.
-On the map you can identify a railway line running through the parish, this is the thick black line and as well as the railway, minor country roads can be seen and are orange in colour.
+The map shows a railway line running through the parish, as well as minor country roads.
 The nearby village Yaxham is also on the map and the small black boxes and squares along the roads show houses and land that has been built on.
-The lack of built up area on the map shows that it is not a densely populated or built up area.
+The lack of built-up area on the map shows that it is not a densely populated area.

-Population Structure
+Population

 The population of Whinburgh and Westfield has increased and declined at periods throughout recent history.
 As Whinburgh and Westfield were two separate parishes until 1935, two sources were used to create the population structure line graph.
 The first census data from 1801 recorded a population of 253 which is 91 less than 342 the population according to the 2011 census.
 There was a peak in population in 1851 with 405 people living in Whinburgh and Westfield.
 This number decreased to 279 however by the 1911 census, this could be down to migration to more metropolitan areas during the peak of the industrial revolution with people in search for work and money and improved standard of living.
 With the large cities of Norwich, Cambridge and Ipswich within a 50-mile radius and London a 100-mile radius these could have been the destinations where people moved to.
 As well as job seeking, illness and old age are factors to account for a lower population.